 British Field Marshal Bernard Montgomery complained about the high venereal disease rate in the Second New Zealand Expeditionary Force to General Bernard Freyberg, who commanded the New Zealand forces in the Middle East and Italy.
 Freyberg is said to have replied, ‘If they can’t fuck, they can’t fight.’1 He presumably meant that if the men did not have enough energy to want sex, they would be no use on the battlefield.

 Venereal disease amongst women became a concern during the Second World War, in part because of the presence of tens of thousands of American servicemen in New Zealand.
 Civilian rates did rise: between 1939 and 1942 the number of women attending venereal disease clinics nearly doubled.
 Under 1941 regulations, the government employed the first official contact tracers, and people could be compulsorily tested and treated for venereal disease.

 In the second half of the 20th century syphilis and gonorrhoea were two of a number of sexually transmitted infections (STIs), also termed sexually transmitted diseases (STDs).

-In the post-Second World War period antibiotic-resistant strains of gonorrhoea developed.
-Rates of other sexually transmitted infections rose in the following decades, including syphilis, Hepatitis B and C, chlamydia and genital herpes.
+In the post-Second World War period, antibiotic-resistant strains of gonorrhoea developed.
+Rates of other sexually transmitted infections, including syphilis, Hepatitis B and C, chlamydia and genital herpes, rose in the following decades.
 From the early 1980s the advent of HIV/AIDS made sexually transmitted disease a life and death matter, like syphilis before the advent of penicillin.

 Chlamydia was New Zealand’s most common sexually transmitted infection in the late 20th and early 21st centuries.
 Tests for chlamydia were not routinely available until 1984.
 Over half of infected people have no symptoms, and symptoms that do appear – discharges, burning sensations when urinating, and abdominal or back pain in women – could be due to other common problems.
 In women chlamydia can cause pelvic inflammatory disease, resulting in infertility.

-As late as 1965 the Department of Health advised the first national venereologists’ conference not to use the words ‘condom’ or ‘sheath’ in a press release.
+As late as 1965 the Department of Health advised the first national venereologists’ conference not to use the words ‘condom’ or ‘sheath’ in press releases.
 From 1970 information on venereal disease became much more readily available.
 However, it remained unlawful to give contraceptive – and therefore condom – information to under-16s until 1990.